sowmyathogiti/Healthify/README.md

  A user can create multiple groups or no groups.
 Also there must be atleast one user who creates the group.

  **2. DailyLevel**

  This entity stores the details of MeasurementDate, StepCount, Hydration, HoursOfSleep, FruitServings, VegetableServings, TotalServings.
  With the help of MeasurementDate we can retreive the activities done by the user on a particular day.

  **3. Group**

  This entity stores the details of group name, creator , date and last edited.
  If the user has admin privilages then he can create the group.
  Here with the help Primary key Creator we can able to retreive the details of particular group.

+  **4. Group member**

+ Group member is the weak entity which depends on Group.
+ Those who accepted the invitation will be into the group.
+ This entity stores the details of the invitation date,accepted date, rejected date and also date when user left the group.

+ **5. Challenge**

+ This entity stores the name of the challenge, name of the designer, created and last edited date.
+ A challenge is a combination of various targets or activities.
+ If the user has admin privilages then he can create as many challenges as he can.
+ A challenge can either have a zero or many targets.

+ **6. Target**

+ This entity stores TargetName, TargetDescription and Numberical Goal.
+ Admin can add same targets in multiple challenges.
+So, ther might be a chance that user can do same workout in different challenges.